•

 File Format

 The required electronic format is Microsoft Word.
 For questions about using other formats, please contact the editors.
-All tables and figures should be included in Word file and should be in gif, jpeg, Powerpoint, or Illustrator format.
+All tables and figures should be included in Word file and should be in gif, jpeg, PowerPoint, or Illustrator format.
 Tables and figures should use the Arial font (or Helvetica if you don't have Arial).
+To ensure the best possible reproduction of figures in the published article, the editors will require the original graphics files.

 Total Length and Style

-• Manuscripts should run approximately fifteen to thirty pages, double-spaced with 12 point font (more exactly, 5,000 to 8,500 words).
+• Manuscripts should run to approximately 15 to 30 pages, double-spaced with 12-point font (more exactly, 5,000 to 7,500 words).
 Please inquire with the editor before submitting articles of greater or shorter length.

 • MISQE style is not to use the so-called “Oxford comma” (a comma before the “and” at the end of a list).